 Harrington Prize Trophy

-Jenner, Lister, Salk.
+Jenner.
+Lister.
+Salk.
 The names of physician-scientists who have left their mark on medical history are as familiar to today’s physicians as the Hippocratic Oath.
-Physician-scientists have always ranked among the most honored and most honorable of medical professionals, responsible as they are for numerous breakthrough discoveries that have helped to eradicate disease and alleviate human suffering.
+Physician-scientists have always ranked among the most honored and most honorable of medical professionals, responsible for numerous breakthrough discoveries that have helped eradicate disease and alleviate human suffering.

 About the Artist